Documentation Index

 - With

-type: "text", multi-word queries use token OR matching—documents need not contain the full phrase.
-Try a single-term query first to confirm the document is searchable.
-Terms are case-insensitive and must match exactly after tokenization unless stemming is enabled. - If using filters, ensure the document’s field values match your filter conditions.
+type: "text", multi-word queries use token OR matching — documents need not contain the full phrase.
+Try a single-term query first to confirm the document is searchable. - If using filters, ensure the document’s field values match your filter conditions.
+Metadata fields are auto-indexed at upsert time, so any field present on a document can be filtered on; filtering on a field that no document contains returns no results.

 Unexpected search results